utk-eecs-crumpton-tas/cs102-handbook/docs/grading/gradescripts.md

 - `fin` provides input to `ifstream`
 - `arguments` provide command-line arguments

-All files associated with a test can be found in `tests/<test-name>/`
+All files associated with a test can be found in `tests/<test-name>/` e.g. `tests/001-absolute-value-operator/`

 ## Debugging